ovh/docs/pages/web/emails-pro/how_to_configure_gmail/guide.en-gb.md

 ![emailpro](images/configuration-gmail-web-step6.png){.thumbnail}

-Please also note that you can still use our online interface, accessible via <https://www.ovh.co.uk/mail>, to access your OVH Email Pro address.
+Please also note that you can still use our online interface, accessible via <https://www.ovh.co.uk/mail>, to access your OVHcloud Email Pro address.
 You just need to use your usual credentials to log in.

 ## Go further